microsoft/node-native-watchdog/README.md

 # Watchdog node module
-Kills the current process when the JavaScript event loop is busy for more than a configurable amount of time. e.g. an accidental while true loop.
+Kills the current process when another process is no longer running.
+This helps when the JavaScript event loop might be busy and never recovering e.g. an accidental while true loop.

-This is implemented by launching a separate thread from C++ which periodically checks if an interval timer installed in the JavaScript event loop is fired.
+This is implemented by launching a separate thread from C++ which periodically checks if the given process is still running.
+Typically, one would watch the parent process id.
+The watched process is checked every 1s and if it is no longer running, the current process will exit after 6 seconds with the exit code 87.

-> Note: The node module does not distinguish a never-completing operation from a long running operation that will eventually complete.
-If the event loop appears to be stuck and does not fire timers for a configurable period of time, the node module will terminate the process.

 ## Installing